rmi-electricity/cheshire/README.rst

   be used to define a package named ``cheshire``.
 * Fork this template repository to create a new Python project repo.
   `See these instructions <https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template>`__.
+* Create a release with a version tag.
+This is required because various tools use it to set the version dynamically.
 * Clone the new repository to your development machine.
 * Run ``pre-commit install`` in the newly clone repository to install the `pre-commit hooks <https://pre-commit.com/>`__ defined in ``.pre-commit-config.yaml``